-A. Debt Issued During FY 2017-18
+A. Debt Issued During FY 2018-19

-FY 2017-18 debt issuances totaled \$2.17 billion to fund projects or to refund outstanding debt and meet cash flow needs or provide conduit funding for affordable housing projects.
-This amount is composed of a \$150 million tax revenue anticipation note, \$1.68 billion of the Successor Agency to the Redevelopment Agency of the City of San José (the "Successor Agency") Refunding Bonds, \$300 million in subordinate wastewater revenue notes to finance capital improvements at the San José-Santa Clara Regional Wastewater facility, \$27.6 million Lease Revenue Commercial Paper Notes and \$16.2 million of conduit multi-family housing revenue obligations.
-The Successor Agency refunding bonds represented 77% of the total debt issued in FY 2017-18.
+FY 2018-19 debt issuances totaled \$640 million to fund projects or to refund outstanding debt and meet cash flow needs or provide conduit funding for affordable housing projects.
+This amount is composed of a \$150 million tax revenue anticipation note, \$71 million in subordinate wastewater revenue notes to finance capital improvements at the San José-Santa Clara Regional Wastewater Facility, \$46 million in Lease Revenue Commercial Paper Notes, \$55 million Airport Commercial Paper Notes and \$318 million of conduit multi-family housing revenue obligations.
 These financings are described below and are presented in the summary table at the end of this section.

-City of San José 2017 Tax and Revenue Anticipation Note - The City issued a short-term note for cash flow borrowing purposes to facilitate the prefunding of employer retirement contributions.
-A \$150 million Note was purchased by Bank of America, N.A. on July 3, 2017.
-Security for repayment of the 2017 Note was a pledge of the City's FY 2017-18 secured property tax and all other legally available General Fund revenues of the City including sales tax revenues, if required.
-The 2017 Note was fully repaid on May 14, 2018.
+City of San José 2018 Tax and Revenue Anticipation Note - The City issued a short-term note for cash flow borrowing purposes to facilitate the prefunding of employer retirement contributions.
+A \$150 million Tax and Revenue Anticipation Note (the "2018 Note") was purchased by Bank of America, N.A., on July 2, 2018.
+Security for repayment of the 2018 Note was a pledge of the City's FY 2018-19 secured property tax and all other legally available General Fund revenues of the City including sales tax revenues, if required.
+The 2018 Note was fully repaid on April 1, 2019.